Skip to content

 Command Structure

-All commands in pan-scm-cli follow this basic structure:
+All commands follow this pattern:

-scm <action> <resource-type> <resource> [options]
+scm <action> <category> <resource> [options]

 Basic Usage Examples